Driven-dissipative quantum battery with nonequilibrium reservoirs: Model and master equation

-Here, $\sigma_m^{(i)} (m=z,+,-)$ is the Pauli operator for the $i$th two-level system with transition frequency $\omega_i$, and the notation $1$ and $2$ represents the charger and battery, respectively. $\Delta_i=\omega_i-\omega_d$ is the detuning between the charger/battery and the driving field, $F$ is the driving strength and $\lambda$ is the coupling strength between the battery and the charger.
+Here, $\sigma_m^{(i)} (m = z, +, -)$ represents the Pauli operators for the $i$th two-level system with transition frequency $\omega_i$.
+The indices $1$ and $2$ correspond to the charger and the battery, respectively.
+The driving field has a frequency $\omega_d$, $F$ denotes the driving strength, and $\lambda$ represents the coupling strength between the charger and the battery.